darkwyld/SimpleESI/REFERENCE.md

 *Public variables:* `(bool) caching`

-*Public methods:* `(mixed) meta(&lt;(string) $key&gt;, [(mixed) $value])`
+*Public methods:* `(mixed) meta(<(string) $key>, [(mixed) $value])`

 The trait implements a database by using directories and files.
 The directory structure is similar to the ESI resource paths.
 The filenames contain query arguments and end with an identifier, which in case of authenticated requests is identical to the character id and meant to keep cached responses of authorized calls between different characters separate.
 A file's modification time is used to store the expiration time of its resource and therefore is set to a time in the future.
-The cache can be controlled at runtime through the variable `-&gt;caching`, which allows an application to enable or disable it at will.
+The cache can be controlled at runtime through the variable `->caching`, which allows an application to enable or disable it at will.
 Caching is enabled by default.

 ```php
 class MyESI extends SimpleESI { use dirdb; }